paulharter/ElectricSync/ephemeral.md

 ```

 You have to implement the init and update methods, these handle insert and update operations from Electric, giving you a `[String: Any]` holding the data.

-You must also implement `<` to conform to Swift's built in `Comparable` this is not really part of Electric but is used by the publishers to order the list they maintain.

 for example: